-Fast fashion might be convenient and cheap, but it comes at a cost to the environment and garment workers.
+As you’ll see on this Fast Fashion Infographic, fast fashion might be convenient and cheap, but it comes at a cost to the environment and garment workers.

 Fast fashion is often produced in countries where labour practices are poor and environmental issues can easily be brushed under the carpet.
 It’s an out of sight out of mind scenario.

-If you look at the facts on the infographic below, would you still buy clothing from fast fashion outlets?
+If you look at the facts on the fast fashion infographic below, would you still buy clothing from fast fashion outlets?

 What are the Fast Fashion Facts?